Photo: Christian Jepsen/NRC

 • increasing capacities of national and international actors in conflict-sensitive analysis and humanitarian mediation as tools for enhanced protection of civilians in conflict areas

-• improve civilian safety and security, understanding between the parties to the mediation in the targeted areas and contribute to prevent and mitigate conflict between communities
+• improve civilian safety, security, and understanding between the parties to the mediation in the targeted areas, and contribute to preventing and mitigating conflict between communities

 Emergency response

-NRC is a key rapid responder in eastern DR Congo.
+NRC is a key frontline responder in eastern DR Congo.
 We respond to displacement with multi-purpose cash assistance (MPCA) primarily through the SAFER consortium.
-We cater to other needs in the first phase of the emergency by providing emergency shelter, water and sanitation, essential household and hygiene items, supporting the identification of land for establishment of shelters, and supporting the immediate return of children to safe classrooms.
+We cater to other needs in the first phase of an emergency by providing emergency shelter, water and sanitation, and essential household and hygiene items.
+We also support the identification of land for establishment of shelters, and support the immediate return of children to safe classrooms.

 Supporting return and durable solutions

 The context in DR Congo is complex, volatile and multi-faceted.
 Some (though few) areas of the country have potential for more durable outcomes.
 NRC continues to support the integration and return of internally displaced people and intends to support with individual and community-based packages to make a long-lasting impact in a stable environment.
-Such situations are suitable for all our core competencies: Shelter, WASH, ICLA, Protection and Education.
-NRC supports the return and relocation of internally displaced people in Kalemie (Tanganyika region) after the closure of displaced sites, including support to host communities with WASH and ICLA.
+Such situations are suitable for all our core competencies: Shelter, WASH, ICLA, Education, and Protection from Violence.

 About NRC in DR Congo